ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere65.md

 # End of Support for vSphere 6.5 instance deployments
 {: #eos-vsphere65}

 {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere® 6.5 ended on 10 October 2021.
-Beginning on this date, you can no longer order new VMware vCenter Server® instances with vSphere 6.5.
-Your existing vCenter Server instances with vSphere 6.5 become read–only in the VMware Solutions console.
+After that date, you can no longer order new VMware vCenter Server® instances with vSphere 6.5.
+Your existing vCenter Server instances with vSphere 6.5 are read–only in the VMware Solutions console.

 For more information about upgrading to vSphere 7, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade) or [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).